rmacfarlane24/archivist/docs/README.md

 # Archivist - Folder Metadata Manager

+> **Status**: Ready for initial code review 🔍
+> This codebase represents the complete Archivist desktop application with all core features implemented.

 A cross-platform Electron desktop application for scanning and managing metadata from folders and directories.
 Built with TypeScript, React, and Supabase for secure cloud storage with Row-Level Security (RLS).

 ## Features